circonus-labs/circonus-irondb-datasource/README.md

 ### API Token
 The API Token associated with the account to pull metrics from.
 This can be found on your API Tokens page after logging in at [https://www.circonus.com/](https://www.circonus.com/) in the "User Profile" section.

-### Query Prefix
-Prefix to be added to all queries sent to IRONdb.
-* For standalone installations, this defaults to "**graphite.**".
-* For hosted installations, this defaults to "**reconnoiter.**".

 ## Usage

 1. Create a new panel and set the datasource to name selected in the IRONdb datasource configuration.

 ### Normal Queries
 For normal queries, use the metric browser to navigate the metric hierarchy of your IRONdb instance or type queries manually using the *Toggle Edit Mode* menu item to the right.
-The query prefix configured for the selected datasource is prepended to all queries against the IRONdb instance.
 ![](img/irondb-graph-metric-browser.png)

 ### CAQL Queries